 It’s safe to say this buzzing interest surrounding bitcoin all sprang from the great rise of Bitcoin in the late 2000s.
 This mysterious cryptocoin favourite has not only served as a trendsetting blueprint for all the future cryptocurrencies that would be ushered in, but has become in itself the de facto standard for the industry at large.

 The sudden influx of currencies that came after Bitcoin, who have all self-admittedly inspired themselves after the titular coin, are called altcoins.
+You can learn here how to Sell SafeMoon Trust Wallet.
 While some of these currencies may have some impressive features that Bitcoin does not, matching the level of security that Bitcoin’s networks achieve largely has yet to be seen by an altcoin.

 In any case, it’s important to learn the history from the best and see what it came up with after.
 Here are five of the most successful virtual coins to date, dumbed down for the average person.